-How to enter

-We want to hear your solutions for the future, so we've made it as easy as possible for you to tell us about them.
-To submit your entry and share your ideas, all you have to do is:

-- 1. Visit the Solve for Tomorrow Competition 2023 website by following: bit.ly/SfT2023d - 2.
-Click 'APPLY NOW.' - 3.
+How to enter We want to hear your solutions for the future, so we've made it as easy as possible for you to tell us about them.
+To submit your entry and share your ideas, all you have to do is: - 1.
+Visit the Solve for Tomorrow Competition 2023/24 website by following: bit.ly/SfT2023d - Click 'APPLY NOW.' - 3.
 Upload your competition entry by entering the answers you drafted on page 12 and sharing a link to a photo, drawing or video of your prototype on Google Drive, Dropbox or similar. - 4.
 Don't forget to check your details are correct before pressing 'submit' we'll need to get in touch with you about the progress of your entry.

-You'll need to have submitted your work by 23:59 Sunday 18th December 2022.
-Don't forget to review the judging criteria on page 3.

-\Samsung Electronics (UK) Ltd. The Samsung Solve for Tomorrow Competition 2023 is open to UK and ROI residents ages 16-25.
-Applications are open between 25/10/2022 - 18/12/2022.
+You'll need to have submitted your work by 23:59 Monday 18th December 2023.
+Don't forget to review the judging criteria on page 3. \Samsung Electronics (UK) Ltd. The Samsung Solve for Tomorrow Competition 2023 is open to UK and ROI residents ages 16-25.
+Applications are open between 14/09/2022 - 18/12/2023.
 For full T&Cs visit www.samsung.com/uk/solvefortomorrow/terms-and-conditions

-Competition timeline

-Submit your entry for Solve for Tomorrow Competition 2023 for the chance to take your idea further with the help of industry experts.

-1. Enter the competition

-Submit your entry online by 23:59 Sunday 18th December 2022.
-3. Phase 2 Workshops

-6th February - 10th March 2023.
+Competition timeline Submit your entry for Solve for Tomorrow Competition 2023 for the chance to take your idea further with the help of industry experts.
+1. Enter the competition Submit your entry online by 23:59 Monday 18th December 2023.
+3. Phase 2 Workshops 6th February - 10th March 2024.
 Teams connected with their mentor and attend workshops to accelerate ideas.
-5. Finalists announced
+5. Finalists announced 14th April 2024.

-14th April 2023.
 10 finalists (5 per age group) announced.

-7. Final pitch
+7. Final pitch To take place between 13th May and 30th June 2024.

-25th May 2023.
 Finalists compete for the cash prize by pitching their idea to a panel of experts.

-2. Shortlist announced
+2. Shortlist announced 24th January 2024.

-16th January 2023.
 24 shortlisted entries (12 per age group) are chosen to go to the next stage.

-4. Phase 2 submission deadline
+4. Phase 2 submission deadline 31st March 2024.

-31st March 2023.
 Shortlisted participants submit their ideas, and judges select finalists.

-6. Phase 3 Workshops

-24th April - 19th May 2023.
+6. Phase 3 Workshops 24th April - 10th May 2024.
 Pitch training workshops for finalists take place to refine pitch skills and finalists continue to receive 121 mentoring support from their Samsung mentor.

-8. Winner Selected
+8. Winner Selected To take place between 13th May and 30th June 2024.
+Winners will be announced.

-25th May 2023, the winners are announced.